pgbackrest/pgbackrest/CONTRIBUTING.md

 There are detailed comment blocks above each section that explain the rules for defining commands and options.
 Regarding options, there are two types: 1) command line only, and 2) configuration file.
 With the exception of passphrases, all configuration file options can be passed on the command line.
 To configure an option for the configuration file, the `section:` key must be present.

 The `option:` section is broken into sub-sections by a simple comment divider (e.g. `# Repository options`) under which the options are organized alphabetically by option name.
-To better explain this section, `online` will be used as an example:
+To better explain this section, the `online` option will be used as an example:

 #### Example 1
 ```